jedevc/fyp-report/report.md

 ### Templates

-Templates are a powerful technique to modify parts of the program during synthesis, specifically over the spatial domain.
-Essentially, they are unfixed abstract values that take on a single concrete value for a single synthesis.
+Templates are a powerful technique for modifying parts of the program during synthesis, specifically over the spatial domain.
+Essentially, they are unfixed abstract values that take on a new concrete value for each synthesis.
 This instantiation of abstract to concrete values is performed after parsing, but before translation into the block-chunk graph.

-Each template has 2 components: a name and an optional definition (note that for the first usage of a template, the definition is not optional).
-In vulnspec, they are written: `<Name; Definition>` or `<Name>`, where `Name` is a valid vulnspec name and `Definition` is a Python expression.
-A templated value can occur wherever a normal value might be expected.
+Each template has 2 components: a name and an optional definition.
+In vulnspec, they are written: `<Name; Definition>` or `<Name>`, where `Name` is a valid vulnspec name and `Definition` is any Python expression.
+A templated value can occur wherever a non-templated one might be expected.

-During template instantiation, we traverse all the chunks, then all the blocks in their order of declaration.
+During template instantiation, we traverse all templates, all chunks, then finally all blocks in their respective orders of declaration.
 When we encounter a template node, we evaluate the Python expression and replace it with a `ValueNode` dependent on the type of the result.
-For example, we replace a Python `int` with an `IntValueNode`, a Python `str` with a `StringValueNode`, etc. If a template definition is not provided, then we simply retrieve a cached result from a previously instantiated template with the same name.
+For example, we replace a Python `int` with an `IntValueNode`, a Python `str` with a `StringValueNode`, etc. If a template definition is not provided, then we simply retrieve the cached result from a previously instantiated template with the same name.

-During template evaluation we provide access to some Python variables, functions and modules to more easily create complex expressions.
+During template evaluation, which uses `eval`, we provide access to some Python variables, functions and modules in order to allow creating complex expressions.
 In the global scope, we allow access to useful libraries (`random`, `string`, etc), as well as the translations from vulnspec to C names.
-Meanwhile, in the local scope, we allow referencing any already instantiated template values - this allows creating template values that depend on the value of another template, a vital feature in constructing vulnerable programs.
+Meanwhile, in the local scope, we allow referencing any already instantiated templates - this allows creating templates that depend on the value of another template, a vital feature in constructing vulnerable programs.

 For example: